Atlas-OS/docs/docs/getting-started/installation.md

 1. Select **No thanks** when prompted for updates and uncheck the box for **I want to help make the Windows installation better**

-1. Click **I don't have a product key**, as Windows will activate automatically later, presuming that you're legitimately activated beforehand
+1. Click **I don't have a product key**, as Windows will activate automatically later, presuming that Windows is legitimately activated beforehand

 1. Choose your edition of Windows.
 We strongly recommend and officially support Windows Pro, with **Windows Home not being officially supported.** See our page on [Windows Editions](../faq-and-troubleshooting/common-questions/windows-editions.md) for more information